-The fact is: customers don’t want to be treated like customers anymore.
+The fact is that customers don’t want to be treated like customers anymore.

-Your top class service is at the same time a request for loyalty and even, dare we think it, love.
+The patron/client/customer identifier establishes a wall that distinguishes your brand from the individuals it seeks to affect.
+Is it ridiculous to genuinely shift a company’s perspective so that instead of a customer it sees a friend?
+You might go above and beyond for a customer, give them top-class customer service, but you’d do anything for a friend.
+The company to customer relationship might be based on a certain reciprocity, but a friendship exists outside of a transactional perspective, involving mutual respect.
+And let’s face it, you do want something more than money from your customers.
+Your top-class service is at the same time a request for loyalty and even, dare we think it, love.
 The Olive Garden’s old motto, “when you’re here, you’re family”, doesn’t quite go far enough.
 Its promise is conditional.
 You must go and eat there to receive the benefits of this promise.
 Whereas we all have friends and family we could go without seeing for months, but that bond is not diminished.

 Take a look at these slogans for example, we know you get a feeling more than just knowing they are a product.
 The slogan, the colours and the logo give you that feeling of there is more behind it.